 - It encourages community empowerment.
-A percentage of sales from fair-trade certified ingredients goes into a fair-trade fund for the producers.
-With the help of local fair-trade fund committees that represent their communities, they select projects that are most impactful for their workers and community members.
+A percentage of our purchase price of fair trade certified ingredients goes into a fair-trade fund for the producers.
+With the help of local fair trade fund committees that represent their communities, they select projects that are most impactful for their workers and community members.
 These projects vary based on the needs of the community and have included:

 - Supporting a farmer’s family with healthcare costs.